➥ Can you stack beds in Minecraft?

 When I’m trying to make a village from scratch, I’ll need to create twenty or more beds.
 I’m planning to build a skyscraper using multiple colored beds.
 However, I realized that it would take longer to design, dye, place, and then switch the beds than it would take to construct the skyscraper itself.

-This is obviously something that needs to be changed.
-There are other useful blocks available in that pile (furnaces, enchanting tables), and it was acceptable prior to 1.14.
+This is something that needs to be changed.
+There are other useful blocks available in that pile (furnaces, enchanting tables), and it was acceptable before 1.14.
 But with new rules for the villager system, all beds have to be stackable to reduce the amount of time spent crafting and instead use this time for building.

 This add-on allows users to stack beds within Minecraft.
-With this add-on, you are able to stack beds as high as 64 beds in just one slot in the inventory.
+With this add-on, you can stack beds as high as 64 beds in just one slot in the inventory.
 The add-on is better suited for speed runners and regular players.

 In the past, beds weren’t possible to stack, and one of the fastest methods to eliminate the end of the Ender Dragon was with beds.
-Speed runners are able to grab the number of beds they can fit into their inventory.
+Speedrunners can grab the number of beds they can fit into their inventory.